lyngner/math_visuals/infra/static-site/README.md

 | `/svg/*`              | API Gateway origin | Yes                     |
 | `/figure-library/*`   | API Gateway origin | Yes                     |

+Viewer request rewrites are handled by an attached CloudFront Function that normalises "friendly" app routes (for example `/tenkeblokker/eksempel1`) to their underlying HTML assets before the request reaches S3.
+This keeps deep links to individual tools working even when the path omits the `.html` extension or includes an example slug.

 ## Parameters

 | Name                  | Description                                                   |